Blue Springs State Park swimming hole in Alabama

 About Blue Springs State Park

-Tucked away in the rolling landscape of southeastern Alabama, Blue Springs State Park is one of those rare places that feels like a secret even when it's full of visitors.
-The centerpiece of this beloved state park is Blue Spring itself — a natural limestone spring that pushes crystal-clear water up through a sandy bottom, creating a shimmering, blue-green pool that looks almost too perfect to be real.
+Tucked away in the rolling landscape of southeastern Alabama, Blue Springs State Park is one of those rare places that feels like a discovery even when it's full of visitors.
+The centerpiece of this beloved state park is Blue Spring itself — a natural limestone spring that pushes clear water up through a sandy bottom, creating a shimmering, blue-green pool that looks almost too perfect to be real.
 On a hot Alabama afternoon, the sight of it alone is enough to make you pick up your pace down the path.

 The Setting and Landscape